njmdk/huobi_futures_Golang/README.md

 #### Custom host

-Each client Init support an optional host parameter, by default it is "api.btcgateway.pro".
+Each client Init support an optional host parameter, by default it is "api.hbdm.com".
 If you need to use different host, you can specify the custom host.

 ```go
 acClient := restful.AccountClient{}